purdue-cs193-fall-2019/homework-1-thomp721/index.md

 ## Welcome to GitHub Pages

+# Eric Thompson's First CS193 Homework

+- We get to learn about the class from students that have experience doing what we are doing
+- The tips we learn will help us throughout the year and in the future
+- This class will hopefully help boost my GPA
+- Learning about computer science is fun

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.